Sakib9644/Gym-BdCalling/README.md

 Store Booking

 To book a class, trainees can use the POST /trainee/bookings-store endpoint.
 This endpoint allows trainees to submit their booking requests for available classes based on the trainer's schedule.
+Just Pass the Class Id Which he had get from avilable Class-> https://gym.com.samadhan24.com/api/trainee/avilableclass.
 URL: https://gym.com.samadhan24.com/api/trainee/bookings-store
 {
  "class_id": 1